Search the Whole Web to quickly find what you're looking for:

-The Bright Yang stage (Yangming stage) of disease is when your body mounts a massive attack on an invader, such as an invasion by Wind-Cold.
+The Bright Yang stage (Yangming stage) of disease is when your body mounts a massive attack on an invader, such as an invasion by Wind-Cold or Cold.

 In this ancient theory, first set down in AD220, there are Six Stages your body can go through in its defence against Cold.
 The stage on this page is the third of them.
 Each stage shows the attacker getting closer to destroying the host, ie your body's health.